luyadev/luya.io/docs/guide/cms/blocktypes.md

 ## Block injectors

-A very common scenario is to collect data from an ActiveRecord model, display the items and select them (e.g. via select or checkbox) and then access the selected model rows via `extraVars`.
+A very common scenario is to collect data from an ActiveRecord model, display the items and select them (e.g. via select or checkbox) and then access the selected model rows via <class name="luya\cms\base\PhpBlock" method="extraVars" />.
 To achieve this a lot of code is required inside your blocks, which is good to understand what and why things happens, but if you need to get results quickly injectors are going to help you manage this kind of tasks.

-Injectors can, as the name already says, inject data into your `config()` method and assign custom data to `extraVars()`.
+Injectors can, as the name already says, inject data into your <class name="luya\cms\base\PhpBlock" method="config" /> method and assign custom data to <class name="luya\cms\base\PhpBlock" method="extraVars" />.

 Lets assume we have news articles from an ActiveRecord model which you want to select inside the admin UI area and return the selected model rows.
-This can be defined via the `injectors()` method as a new injector as in the example below:
+This can be defined via the <class name="luya\cms\base\PhpBlock" method="injectors" /> method as a new injector as in the example below:

 ```php
 class MyBlock extends \luya\cms\base\PhpBlock